clandestine-612k/Anemia-Sense-Leveraging-Machine-Learning-For-Precise-Anemia-Recognitions/Readme.md

 We can see the accuracy of all models and based on accuracy and Test Accuracy Decision Tree, Random forest, and Gradient Boosting classifier model have highest accuracy.

+**Saving the best model**\
+After comparing its performance using different evaluation metrics means selecting the model with the highest performance and saving its weights and configuration.
+This is useful in avoiding the need to retrain the model every time it is needed and also to be able to use it in the future.
+Here, we have saved the **Gradient Boost Classifier model**.

+**Integrating with Web framework**\
+ A web application is built that is integrated to the model we built.
+A UI is provided for the users where she/he has to enter the values for predictions.
+The enter values are given to the saved model and prediction is showcased on the UI.

+1. Building Html Pages

+For this project we created two HTML files namely

+        Index.html
+        predict.html

+and saved them in the templates folder.

+2. Building python code
+We created a python file named app.py and saved it in the root directory.

+3. Run the web application
+We run the web application using the command python app.py.